emonterozo/express-boilerplate/README.md

 - **Husky & lint-staged:** Ensure top-notch code quality with automated checks before each commit using Husky and lint-staged.
 - **Alias Path Importing:** Streamline your import statements with intelligently configured alias paths.
 - **TypeScript Support:** Embrace type safety and enhance code organization with TypeScript.
+- **Testing with Jest & Supertest:** Achieve reliable and efficient testing with Jest for test execution and Supertest for HTTP assertions.

 ## Testing Locally